 These are stocks "money managers buy into weakness, so that they can tell their clients, 'yeah, we own it, we're geniuses,'" Cramer said.
 "Every fourth quarter these kinds of stocks catch a bid."

 The phenomenon, known as window dressing, happens across many sectors.
-Following are stocks in the industrial sector that Cramer believes the Street will anoint in the weeks ahead.
+Following are stocks in the that Cramer believes the Street will anoint in the weeks ahead.